Canadian soccer player Will Johnson charged in alleged domestic incident

 The 30-year-old Johnson joined Orlando as a free agent this season after stints with Toronto, Portland, Real Salt Lake and Chicago.
 The Toronto native has also played in the Netherlands with SC Heerenveen and De Graafschap.

 Johnson is the second Canadian international to fall afoul of the law in Florida recently.
-Orlando striker Cycle Larin was charged with drunk driving in June.
+Orlando striker Cyle Larin was charged with drunk driving in June.

+Johnson was called up by Canada coach Octavio Zambrano for last Saturday's friendly against Jamaica but begged off due to injury, according to the Canadian Soccer Association.

+The CSA said in a statement it is aware of "the situation currently involving Will Johnson" and is in contact with both his club and the MLS.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.